GitHubonline1396529/callout2latex/README.md

 ## Installation

-To install `callout2latex.lua` and make it accessible globally, follow these steps:
+To install `callout2latex.lua` and make it accessible globally on localhost, follow these steps:

 ### Locate Pandoc's User Data Directory